 The key advantage of betting exchange systems, as opposed to traditional betting, is that we can bet on something to both happen and not happen, and thus profit can be secured regardless of how things end up.
 The premise quite simple: back, wait, lay.
 So, we back at a certain price, wait for that price to fall, before laying off at a shorter price.
 Having done this, profit has been secured.

 Football betting remains the most popular betting market in the world, even though there’s always a problem with wagering on the global game.
-That problem is the pesky draw.
+That problem is the pesky draw – which can be fun to bet on.
 You can back a team to win, but there are two possible outcomes to the fixture that will see you losing money – your backed team loses, or your backed team draws.
 Of course, you can use ‘double chance’ fixed odds betting, but the odds are significantly impacted.

 There are several ways you can use a betting exchange to improve your chances of coming out on top with your football betting.
 Say you are going to bet on Everton to beat West Ham.
 Instead of backing Everton, you could instead lay West Ham.
 That means you are backing West Ham not to win as opposed to Everton winning.
 You also have that pesky draw covered, because as long as West Ham don’t win, your bet is covered.